During the time of the military junta in Greece from 1967 to 1974, Greek composer and activist Mikis Theodorakis’ music was banned.

 I looked at Marie and the old woman.
 They were weeping.

 Tears of joy?
 Tears of longing?
 Perhaps both.
-To me, they were tears that seemed to say, I am Greek and this is my music.
-And I will play and listen to it.
-I looked around and saw my fellow travelers crying as well.
-For years afterward, I couldn’t tell this story without tearing up myself.
+To me, they were tears that seemed to say, I am Greek, and this is my music, and I will play and listen to it.
+I looked around and saw my fellow travelers crying, as well.
+For years afterwards, I couldn’t tell this story without tearing up myself.

 I heard Theodorakis’ music in the junta’s Greece when it was forbidden.
 I now want to hear it in the people’s Greece where they are free to listen to whatever and whomever they want.
 And, while it may have not been Zorba I heard that day, it may as well have been.
-I felt his presence, his strength and determination, his resilience in the song Yannis played and in the words sung by him.
+I felt his presence, his strength and determination, and his resilience in the song Yannis played and in the words sung by him.

 Several years ago, I sent Theodorakis an email, telling him about these events and received a reply requesting permission to publish my letter on his website, where it is still posted today.